 The backpack.
 It’s where it all started for Fjällräven.
 And it’s usually where all good adventures begin.
 Your backpack is like your on-the-go wilderness cupboard.
 It’s where you carry your lunch and your rain jacket.
 It’s got space for your phone and water.
 On longer treks it even allows you to carry your home in nature, aka your tent.
 And when you’re travelling, well, let’s just say you’d be lost without it.
 Suffice to say, choosing the right backpack for your adventure(s) is really important.
 Here are some tips on what you should think about.

-Match It to Your Adventure
+Match It to your adventure

 First things first, how will you be using your backpack?
 Are you looking for a bag for day trips or overnighters; for global travelling or full-on expeditions with everything you need to be self-sufficient?
 Or perhaps you want a bit of everything – which will require a little compromising or buying a couple of different backpacks.
-But this is what we recommend:

 Day trips: 18-30L